Why Self-Identify?

 Isn’t asking me to self-identify discriminatory?

-On occasion, we have heard feedback from members of the community who wonder if asking someone to self-identify is discriminatory, in that it separates certain parts of our population.
-We recognize that the act of identifying can be uncomfortable for a variety of reasons, but as each of the perspectives below show us, self-identification is not discriminatory, and in fact it is a necessary and important step to creating a robust and inclusive workforce.
+On occasion, we have heard feedback from members of the community who wonder if asking someone to self-identify is discriminatory.
+Race and gender based identities, for example, are protected under the Ontario Human Rights Code.
+We recognize that the act of identifying can be uncomfortable for a variety of reasons.
+But as each of the perspectives below show us, self-identification is not discriminatory, and in fact is recognized by the Ontario Human Rights Commission as a necessary and important step to creating a robust and inclusive workforce.

 “A right […] is not infringed by the implementation of a special program designed to relieve hardship or economic disadvantage or to assist disadvantaged persons or groups to achieve or attempt to achieve equal opportunity.”

-We know that historic discrimination and disadvantage has created persistent and systemic barriers for members of equity groups.
+We know from peoples’ experiences, and from the literature, that historical discrimination and disadvantage has created persistent and systemic barriers for members of equity-deserving groups.
 These barriers are not always obvious or intentional and so it is not easy to identify and remove them.
-They may be ingrained in policies, organizational culture and even within our unconscious minds.
+They may be ingrained in policies, organizational culture, and even within our attitudes.

-The (PDF file) Ontario Human Rights Commission guide (PDF) on special programs provides the following example of an initiative designed to address representation and workforce participation that would be based, in part, on good employment equity data:
+The (PDF file) Ontario Human Rights Commission guide (PDF) on special programs provides the following example of an initiative designed to address representation and workforce participation that would be based, in part, on good self identification data:

 Example: A police service recognizes that it does not look like the racially diverse community it serves.
 Most of its higher ranking officers are from non-racialized groups.
 If people from racialized groups (communities facing racism) join the service, they are less likely to be promoted and more likely to quit early on.
 The service relies on recruits to find more experienced officers to mentor them, which helps them move up in the ranks.
 However, people from racialized groups have trouble finding mentors.
 The service creates a special program to help officers from racialized groups take part in formal mentorship opportunities.

-While this situation wouldn’t apply to TMU directly, it’s a good example of how an employer might assess their current employment structure and determine plans and strategies to address any barriers.
-Without collecting the data necessary, we can’t know how best to focus our equity efforts.
+While this situation wouldn’t apply to TMU directly, it’s a good example of how an employer might assess their current employee representation, compared to the community they serve, to determine plans and strategies to make sure that there are equitable opportunities for all employees to achieve their potential.
+Without collecting the data, we can’t know how best to focus our equity efforts.

-TMU provides a gateway to career opportunities and can provide individuals from disadvantaged groups improved access to education.
-Most Canadian universities offer scholarships and other awards specifically targeted to women, Racialized people, Aboriginal Peoples, persons with disabilities, and/or 2SLGBTQ+ students, as well as other targeted awards.
+As a university, TMU is a gateway to career opportunities and can provide individuals from disadvantaged groups with improved access to education.
+Many Canadian universities offer scholarships and other awards specifically targeted to women, racialized people, Black people, First Nations, Inuit and Métis Peoples, persons with disabilities, and/or 2SLGBTQ+ students, as well as other targeted awards.